xebia-functional/nine-cards-backend/architecture.md

 The backend application interacts with several **external** systems and APIs, outside the application proper, for retrieving or storing information, or for sending notifications.
 The external systems are the following:

 * **Database** A [PostgreSQL](http://www.postgresql.org/) database is used to store information needed by the backend.
-  This includes information about Nine Cards clients (users and devices), shared collections, the subscriber relation between users and shared collections, and application rankings by category and by continent or country.
+  This includes information about Nine Cards clients (users and devices), shared collections, the subsciptions of users to shared collections, and the information about countries.
 * **Google API**.
 The API of Google is used upon a client's signup, to check the identity of a new client.
 * **Google Analytics**.
 A Google Analytics report collects aggregated statistics about the applications used in Nine Cards, such as which applications are more frequently added or removed to a _moment_, or which applications are most frequently used within each category.
-  This data contains no information about the user except for the country or continent, as given by Google Analytics.
+  This data contains no information about the user except for the country, as given by Google Analytics.
   From this data, the backend builds the _rankings_ of applications.
 * **Android Market**.
 The API of the Android Market is used to retrieve information about the Android applications in the Play store, and also for searching lists of new applications either by name, by their category, or by their similarity to already installed apps.
 * **Play Store Web**.
 Sometimes, the information about an app is not available in the Market API, so instead we retrieve it from each app's page in the [Play Store Web Site](play.google.com/store/).
 * **Redis**.
-We use a [Redis](http://redis.io/) in-memory store as a _cache_ for the data retrieved from the Android Market Api, about each application.
+We use a [Redis](http://redis.io/) in-memory store as a _cache_ to keep data non-original data, that is to say, data that is retrieved from a remote source, or computed from a remote source.
+  This includes the data about each application fetched from the Android Market API, and the most-valued application rankings computed from the Google Analytics Report.
 * **Firebase**.
 The [Firebase Cloud Messaging](http://firebase.google.com/docs/cloud-messaging/) API is used to notify the subscribers of any shared collection of changes to the list of apps included in the shared collection.